Go back

 • Most common in the first 3 months postpartum during lactation = lactational mastitis.

-• The differential diagnosis of a breast abscess includes galactocoele (milk retention cyst), fibroadenoma, and inflammatory breast carcinoma.
+• The differential diagnosis of a breast abscess includes galactocele (milk retention cyst), fibroadenoma, and inflammatory breast carcinoma.

 • Infection most often happens when bacteria enter the breast through the nipple.